Doctor of Philosophy Curriculum and Program Design

 The University of Kansas has two entry options to the Ph.D. in Nursing program.
 Students can apply to the research doctoral program after completing the master's degree in nursing or after completing the baccalaureate degree in nursing.
 The post-BSN entry option is for exceptionally well-qualified BSN graduates who wish to progress as rapidly as possible toward the doctoral degree in nursing.

-The Ph.D. program is offered in a combination of ways:
+The Ph.D. program is offered in a combination of formats:

 - Three on-campus one-week summer intensives at the University of Kansas Medical Center in Kansas City, Kansas.

-- Online coursework throughout the academic year, including web-based conferencing on a regular basis.
+- Online coursework throughout the academic year, including synchronous web-based conferencing on a regular basis.

-- E-mentoring by faculty for research and career advisement and scholar development.
+- On-campus and e-mentoring by faculty for research and career advisement and scholar development.

-Each student has a primary advisor.
-The KU School of Nursing faculty advisors teach in the doctoral program and are approved for dissertation chair privileges.
+Each student has a primary faculty mentor.
+The KU School of Nursing faculty mentors teach in the doctoral program and are approved for dissertation chair privileges.
 The Ph.D. in Nursing program is heavily focused on research skill building through didactic coursework, seminar learning and application experiences.
 The oral comprehensive exam will be conducted at the time of the dissertation proposal defense.
 Students are required to demonstrate competency in research skills and responsible scholarship.